MarcinMM/Dungeon-Dweller/README.markdown

 An inverted roguelike (you play as the titular dweller of a dungeon, i.e. a monster) written in Flash with copious help from Flashpunk.
 Should be quite self-sufficient as long as you can compile AS3 already :)

-# TODO MVP 4/1 (but not April Fool's)
+# TODO MVP 4/7 (but not April Fool's)

 * Stats fix.
 Looks like has to do with XML types not being ints.
-* NPC a few special abilities. (doing away with creature levels, add more creature variants instead, such as goblin, tough goblin, goblin hero, goblin chief, goblin shaman, goblin wizard, etc. special abilities would be really good)
+(Isn't this fixed?)
+* NPC a few special abilities.
 ** Dog can summon with a low chance.
 ** Bat has double movement/attack.
-** Goblin can throw stuff.
 * PC Special Ability (currently dmg res for Ork)
 * Unique creature implementation for Grand Poombah (and others in future, of course)